52North/WPS/52n-wps-mc/quickstart.md

 ... or simply use curl in a linux shell:
 ``curl 'http://localhost:8080/52n-wps-webapp/WebProcessingService?Request=GetCapabilities&Service=WPS'``

 Check the response of your WPS server and look for ``de.tu-dresden.geo.gis.algorithms.test.echo``.
-If it is there, you are done.